United States Department of Health and Human Services: Social Services

 This branch has everything to do with the social justice, wellness, and care of all people throughout the United States.
 This includes but is not limited to people who need government assistance, foster care, unaccompanied alien children, daycares (headstart included), adoption, senior citizens, and disability programs.
 Social services is one of (if not) the largest branch of programs underneath it that has a wide variety throughout the United States at a state and local level.

 Prevention and Wellness

 The prevention and wellness program's main idea is to give the American people the ability to live the healthiest and best lifestyle physically that they can.
 They are the ones who deal with vaccines and immunizations, which fight from common diseases to deadly ones.
-The nutrition & fitness program are the basics of healthy eating and regular exercise.
+The nutrition & fitness programs are meant to be the basics of healthy eating and regular exercise.
 Health screenings & family health history are crucial in the knowledge of each individual's health and body.
 A severely important one especially in today's society is mental health and substance use where they help people with mental illness and drug abuse.
 Lastly, they help with environmental health where people are researching and studying how our environments both physical and metaphorical have short- and long-term effects on our health and wellness.